Thomas-de-Bock/TarEmu/README.md

  # Compatability
  No game cartridges implementing bankswitching methods other than F8 or F6 will not work.
 Same goes for games with any controller other than the joystick.
  This list only mentions some of the ROMS I tried.
-I appreciate any other compatibility reviews added to this list (granted they use the standard bankswitching methods).
+I appreciate any other compatibility reviews added to this list (granted they use the standard bankswitching methods and joystick).

  ## Pitfall
  Works pretty well and is completely playable, the only bugs I noticed is the timer starting minutes at 100 seconds instead of 60 and not decrementing the minute timer.
 That and the logs dissapearing off screen a little bit earlier than they should.
 Recomended playing with audio off because of the obnoxious beeping noise (see known issues).